 Dear Friends for Congo,

-I continue to praise God for each of you who care about Congo and about my ministry.
-My previous letters and other resources are at:
+I praise God for each of you who care about Congo.
+My support level is still less than ideal,

 Yours in Christ,

 Craig M. Wickstrom

 ❏ Praise God for a wonderful family time with all four of our kids and grandkids and Cheryl’s brothers and their families.

 ❏ Praise God that the president’s truck was finally delivered to the CEUM.
 Raising $85,000 for this project was not easy for the CEUM.

 ❏ Please pray that planning and preparations for my September and November Congo trips would go well.